This is a sample letter for F-1 and J-1 supporters, showing that they are providing monetary support to students.

 The Office of Global Services works with J-1 student interns throughout their entire internship to provide the guidance and support they need—helping interns maintain their status.

 Whether you intern at a Fortune 500 or a start-up company, it is important for all J-1 student interns to understand how to maintain their status and apply for a visa.

 Are you an international student participating in an exchange program with a government, organizational, or university sponsorship?
 If so, you will need to travel with a J-1 student visa.

 All international students holding an F-1 visa or J-1 visa must check-in at the start of each new program of study.
-This is a USA government regulation for students to maintain their visa status.
-At Northeastern University, the Office of Global Services facilitates this online check-in process.
+This is a U.S. government regulation for students to maintain their visa status.
+At Northeastern University, the Office of Global Services facilitates this online immigration clearance process.